This email archiving advice is crucial to your business

 That’s a lot of emails.

 It’s also a lot of important information.
 Think about all the documents, images and data stored in the average inbox—not to mention the key correspondences, brainstorm sessions and decisions made.
 Is your company doing what it needs to do to protect this intellectual property?
-Read on to learn more about some aspects of email archiving that growing businesses should consider.
+Read on to learn more about some aspects of email archiving that a growing small business should consider.

 Let’s start with the basics.
 Email archiving is exactly what it sounds like: the process of storing and making searchable a person’s emails.
 And it’s required by law.